Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 People define the moment of churn in two ways:

-At the moment, the subscription ends and renewal doesn’t happen, or
+when the subscription ends and renewal doesn’t happen, or

-At the moment of the cancellation.
+at the moment of the cancellation.

 We’ve written about how when a customer cancels, they haven’t churned yet.
-Customers don’t churn until the end of their subscription period arrives and they don’t renew, because they’ve already paid up until the end of their subscription period.
+Customers don’t churn until the end of their subscription period arrives and they don’t renew, because they’ve already paid up until the end of their subscription term.
 If they’ve only canceled, you still have a chance to win them back before their subscription ends.

-By that definition, it’s not actually possible for new signups to churn in their first month, and this does away with the issue of how new customer growth can distort the churn calculation.
+By that definition, it’s not actually possible for new signups to churn in their first month, and this does away with the issue of how new customer growth can distort the churn rate calculation.
 New signups wouldn’t be included in churn or the total number of customers for their first month.

-Some call the moment of cancellation as churn so that they can have the most current churn number as possible.
+Some call the moment of cancellation churn so that they can have the most current churn number possible.
 The issue is that churn is fundamentally a lagging indicator and it shouldn’t necessarily be looked at in real-time.